Seoul to Shanghai By Air freight, Container ship or Road

 Incheon International Airport to Shanghai Pudong International Airport

-The quickest way to get from Seoul to Shanghai by ship will take about 2 days 3h and departs from Incheon (KRINC) and arrives into Shanghai (CNSHG).
+The quickest way to get from Seoul to Shanghai by ship will take about 1 day 22h and departs from Incheon (KRINC) and arrives into Shanghai (CNSHG).
 There are vessels departing 2-4 times a day on this route.
-PIL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+CNC Line is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Seoul to Shanghai by Air, Ocean and Road

 Scheduled flights between Incheon International Airport (ICN) and Shanghai Pudong International Airport (PVG) depart every 1-2 hours.
-These flights are serviced by China Cargo Airlines, Eastar Jet, Asiana Airlines, Spring Airlines, China Eastern Airlines, Korean Air, China Southern Airlines and Shanghai Airlines and the typical transit time is around 1h 45m.
+These flights are serviced by Atlas Air, Kalitta Air, China Cargo Airlines, Eastar Jet, Asiana Airlines, Spring Airlines, China Southern Airlines, China Eastern Airlines, Korean Air and Shanghai Airlines and the typical transit time is around 1h 16m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Seoul and Shanghai.
-Cargo flights depart from Incheon International Airport (ICN) and arrive at Shanghai Pudong International Airport (PVG) with departures Every few hours and a average flight time of around 1h 45m.
-China Cargo Airlines and Asiana Airlines operates on this route.
+Cargo flights depart from Incheon International Airport (ICN) and arrive at Shanghai Pudong International Airport (PVG) with departures Every few hours and a average flight time of around 1h 16m.
+Atlas Air, Kalitta Air, China Cargo Airlines and Asiana Airlines operates on this route.

-The distance between Seoul and Shanghai by cargo ship is 499 Nautical Miles (925 Kilometres / 575 Miles).
-This distance is measured by sea between Incheon (KRINC) and Shanghai (CNSHG).
+The distance between Seoul and Shanghai by cargo ship is 598 Nautical Miles (1,107 Kilometres / 688 Miles).
+This distance is measured by sea between Incheon (KRINC) and Taicang (CNTAG).

 The distance between Seoul and Shanghai by air is around 867 Kilometres (539 Miles).
 This distance is measured following typical flight paths between Gimpo International Airport (GMP) and Shanghai Hongqiao International Airport (SHA).